ARM-software/CMSIS-DSP/Testing/README.md

 **Generation of all C files needed to build the tests.**

-The commands must be run from Testing folder:
+The commands must be run from `Testing` folder:

 `createDefaultFolder.sh`

+Matrix patterns for Neon are too big to be commited to github.

+As consequence, they need to be regenerated.

+`python PatternGeneration/MatrixNeon.py`

 `python preprocess.py -f desc.txt`